Thoughtscript/aws_sap_c02/04-Domain/4.4-Modernization-Enhancements/ETL/Scripts.md

 ## Libraries

-There are several overlapping and independent libraries, tools:
+There are several overlapping and independent libraries, tools, and skills:

 1. `awsglue`
 1. `botocore`